-- Try to stay rooted and minimize superfluous movements.
-It is best to stay close to the microphone stand. - Keep your hands out of pockets. - Keep your head up either to maintain eye contact with the audience or to maintain that illusion.
+- Try to stay rooted and minimize superfluous movements (it's best to keep to the microphone stand).
+Keep hands out of pockets. - Keep your head up either to maintain eye contact with the audience or to maintain that illusion.

 Delivery: Pace yourself.